 We say: this is a great, often more economical – flexible option.
 If your childminder is prepared to be flexible and lives near to you, even better.
 It’s also good if you’re working locally, part-time or freelance.

-This is where you take your child to a nursery and they are cared for in a room with children of a similar age where they are often assigned to a key worker.
+This is where you take your child to a nursery.
+They are cared for in a room with children of a similar age where they are often assigned to a key worker.

 Pros = A complete care service for young children often with the option to stay full or half days.
 Your child will be exposed to lots of other children, which can be good for their social skills.
 They also take part in lots of messy fun you may not have time to do at home.
 Usually open for most of the year including holidays.